Wild conductor exponents of curves: Introduction

 \end{theorem}

-\begin{remark} When $g$ is square-free, $w_K(g)$ is the wild conductor exponent of the hyperelliptic curve $y^2=g(t)$ if $p\ne2$.
-Therefore the computation of $w_K(g)$ for general $g$ is essentially already implemented, e.g.\ in Magma \cite{Magma}. \end{remark}

-\begin{remark} To prove theorem \ref{thm:main2} we need a stronger version of theorem \ref{main_new} which allows one branch point above which our cover is not simply ramified, assuming that we have $S_n$-Galois closure.
-Note that a simply ramified cover of $\Proj^1$ of degree $n$ must have $S_n$-Galois closure (cf.\ \cite[corollary 3.2]{BKP2024}), and usually so do curves satisfying this less strict criterion. \end{remark}
+\begin{remark} To prove Theorem \ref{thm:main}, we need Theorem \ref{thm:Sn_main}, which allows one branch point above which our cover as in Theorem \ref{thm:1} is not simply branched, assuming that we have $S_n$-Galois closure.
+Note that a simply branched cover of $\Proj^1$ of degree $n$ must have $S_n$-Galois closure (cf.\ \cite[Corollary 3.2]{BKP2024}), and usually so do curves satisfying this less strict criterion. \end{remark}